 This will not work with all wallet types depending on your inscription methods.
 If you use old school P2SH inscriptions, Taproot will not be supported.

-• If the rarity function is to be used, then the rarity.json file must be available (see public folder).
+rarity.json file must be available (see public folder).
 This can be created from the correct inscriptions.json file in the ordinals standard with this BellsNftTools.
-This collection can also help to inscribe the collection.
+This collection can also help to inscribe the collection.page.tsx file.
+This can simply be changed as required:<button

 onClick={() => ChangeAmount(5)} // change this number here